Argonauts: Lost comrades

 After the burial, the Argonauts sailed away and touched at Mysia, where they left behind Heracles and Polyphemus.
 Hylas, son of Thiodamas, had been sent to draw water and was ravished away by nymphs on account of his beauty.
 However, Polyphemus heard him cry out and gave chase, believing that he was being carried off by robbers.
 After informing Heracles, the ship put to sea while the two searched for Hylas.
 Polyphemus ended up founding the city Cius in Mysia, reigning as king while Heracles returned to Argos, though accounts differ regarding Heracles' story.
 Herodorus' version says that Heracles did not sail at all at that time, but was instead serving as a slave at the court of Omphale.
 Pherecydes' version says that he was left behind at Aphetae in Thessaly, the Argo having declared with human voice that she could not bear his weight.
 Nevertheless, Demaratus recorded that Heracles sailed to Colchis; for Dionysius even affirmed that he was the leader of the Argonauts.

-Land of the Bebrycians
+Land of the Bebryces

 From Mysia, they departed to the land of the Bebryces which was ruled by King Amycus, son of Poseidon and Melie, a Bithynian nymph.
 Being a doughty man, he compelled the strangers who came to his kingdom to contend with him in boxing and slew the vanquished.
 When he challenged the best man of the crew to a boxing match, Pollux fought against him and slew him with a blow on the elbow.
 When the Bebryces made a rush at him, the chiefs snatched up their arms and put them to flight with great slaughter.